Planet Nine: Ongoing searches

 Because the planet is predicted to be visible in the Northern Hemisphere, the primary search is expected to be carried out using the Subaru Telescope, which has both an aperture large enough to see faint objects and a wide field of view to shorten the search.
 Two teams of astronomers—Batygin and Brown, as well as Trujillo and Sheppard—are undertaking this search together, and both teams expect the search to take up to five years.
 Brown and Batygin initially narrowed the search for Planet Nine to roughly 2,000 square degrees of sky near Orion, a swath of space that Batygin thinks could be covered in about 20 nights by the Subaru Telescope.
 Subsequent refinements by Batygin and Brown have reduced the search space to 600–800 square degrees of sky.
 In December 2018, they spent four half–nights and three full nights observing with the Subaru Telescope.

+A search for Planet Nine conducted in 2022 and 2023 at the Astrophysical Observatory of Javalambre returned no results.